iPhone is Disabled? 3 Effective Ways to Unlock It [2023]

 • For an iPhone SE (1st generation), and iPhone 6s, iPhone 5/5s/5c/4s/4 and earlier use the Home button.

 1. Open the Finder app on your Mac (macOS ) or the iTunes app on your Windows PC computer.
-On the left sidebar of iTunes/Finder, you can find your iPhone icon and when you see a dialoge saying There is a problem with the iPhone "iPhone" that requires it to be updated or restored, you have two options Update or Restore.
+On the left sidebar of iTunes/Finder, you can find your iPhone icon and when you see a dialogue saying There is a problem with the iPhone "iPhone" that requires it to be updated or restored, you have two options Update or Restore.
 Use Restore to unlock your disabled iPhone.

 How to Unlock Disabled iPhone Using iCloud